connexcs/docs/docs/developers/pages/basic-field.md

 * **Block**: Block will place the radio buttons vertically.
 * **Inline**: Inline will place the radio buttons horizontally.

-**2. Option**: Option allows you to specify whether you want your options to display static or dynamic data. <br>For **Static data**, customers will only be allowed to select the displayed options that you have created.
+**2. Option**: Option allows you to specify whether you want your options to display static or dynamic data. <br>The data interaction between the form and the back-end application can be realized using data sources.<br>For **Static data**, customers will only be allowed to select the displayed options that you have created.

 **Dynamic data** makes the form reactive and interactive.
-The data can be populated with respect to the input values in other elements.
-You can load the data in three ways: using a **Data Source**, **Assigned Value** or as a **Function**.
+The data can be populated with respect to the input values in other elements.<br> You can load the data in three ways: using a **Data Source**, **Assigned Value** or as a **Function**.

 **3. Action Settings**: